molecula/documentation/cloud/cloud-databases/_posts/2022-11-16-cloud-time-quantum-ttl-constraint.md

 ### ttl

+* ttl enables the deletion of time views where a time range exceeds the stated Time To Live.
 * ttl should not be used if you require complete and consistent historical data.
 * time_units
   * ttl of 0s (default value) indicates views created on the timeQuantum will not be deleted
-  * we recommend using a ttl of one hour or more to improve results.
+  * FeatureBase recommends using a ttl of one hour or more to improve results.
-  * Use closed time ranges in queries to guarantee results older than the `ttl` are not returned
   * `error: unknown unit` is generated if an incorrect time_unit is used (e.g., `"ttl":"60second"`)

 * TTL deletion